 A Simple Thickening Agent

 This is one of those recipes that is great to store in your memory as you’ll find yourself using it again and again.
-Its thickening power is used for sauces such as homemade gravy or béchamel sauce and can also be used in many hearty soups.
+Its thickening power is used for sauces such as homemade gravy or béchamel sauce and can also be used in many hearty soups, gumbo or as the base for white sauce.

 Making a roux may seem a bit fussy at first.
 I promise you, it’s so easy and your sauces will be thick and silky smooth because of it.